CyberSec First Responder (CFR) Certification Training

 Continuing Education Credits

-Live, Instructor-Led Training with a dynamic trainer that is a cyber security professional.
+Live, Instructor-Led Training with a dynamic trainer that is a CFR-certified cybersecurity professional.
 Instructors have real-world experience with the material covered in the CFR course.